FabricMC/fabric-docs/26.1/develop/porting/index.md

 ---
 title: Porting to 26.1 Snapshots
-description: Guidelines for porting to snapshots of the next version of Minecraft.
+description: Guidelines for porting to snapshots of Minecraft 26.1, the upcoming version of Minecraft.
 authors:
   - cassiancc
 ---